pythonbyexample/PBE/tutorial/battleship.rst

 Screenshots
 -----------

+(The alignment is slightly off in HTML shown here but works fine in the terminal).

 The board on top is the AI's, the other one is mine and it shows my ships and an AI's missed attack: